 There are many graffiti in Nantes calling for a national strike and protest on September 12.
-Yes, apparently, you can plan social unrest months ahead in France—“alright guys, so let’s agree on the fact we will still hate the government after summer holidays, ’right?”
+Yes, apparently, you can plan social unrest months ahead in France—“alright guys, so let’s agree on the fact we will still hate the government after the summer holidays, ’right?”

 “Bourge,” short for “bourgeois,” is a common enough offensive term.
 A variant would be “fils de bourge” (daddy’s boy).
 It best describes someone with a snobby attitude, upper-middle-class privileges and a preppy look.